qiinori/SEG-2105/README.md

 Show the expected waiting times for walk in clinics based on the number of patients waiting to be seen (assume a fixed time of 15 minutes per patient)
 Show the rating that each walk in clinic has
 Show the admin account all registered users to allow him/her to delete user accounts
-Note: This course does not focus on interface design; hence, we do not focus on usability aspects.
-However, students are welcome to “beautify” their projects, should they be comfortable with user interface design.
-Consider the Android Design Guidelines when designing your application.
-This topic will be covered in a tutorial session and detailed information is available at: https://developer.android.com/design/index.html